wahasa/Manjaro/README.md

 1. Start VNC Server

-on Kali-linux, run this command to start :
+on Manjaro, run this command to start :

 ```
 vnc-start